naeglinghaff/algorithm_timer/README.md

 ## Algorithm Timer

 A tool to test the length of time it takes for an algorithm to finish executing.
-Intended to help anyone (mostly me) learn about algorithm efficiency and complexity.
+Intended to help anyone (mostly me) learn about algorithm efficiency and time complexity.

 ### To run the code

 Clone this repo and run

 ```
+npm install
 npm start
 ```
-Navigate to localhost:3000 in Google Chrome.
+Navigate to localhost:3000 in Google Chrome and select an algorithm you would like to test in the dropdown menu.
+Then you should see the results plotted to the canvas. *Warning some of the quadratic algorithms may take quite a long time - I am currently looking into ways to optimise their efficiency*.

+Algorithms that have been written by me are denoted by the custom keyword and I have tried to indicate their level of efficiency as part of their naming conventions to differentiate versions of the same algorithm.

-To run the tests
+To run the tests, clone the repo and navigate to the root directory.
+Run:
 ```
 npm test
 ```

 ### Design decisions

 To improve accuracy of the timer I implemented the performance class from Node.js to calculate the runtime for each function.